Eritrean coastal desert: Threats and preservation

 The coast is sparsely populated with the only town of any size the small port of Assab in Eritrea.
 Grazing of livestock has reduced the natural vegetation, there are no protected areas and there is potential for further change to the area with the completion of the planned coast road from Djibouti to Eritrea.
 Hunting of the gazelles, turtles and seabirds occurs.

+No protected areas have been established.